Non-Traditional Engagement Rings: Say Yes To A New Trend

 Non-Traditional Celebrity Engagement Rings

 Another celebrity with a non-traditional engagement ring is actress Emma Stone.
-Instead of the conventional diamond, Stone’s ring features an 8mm round pearl set into beige gold, creating a simple yet elegant look.
+Instead of the conventional diamond, her ring features a round pearl in soft-toned gold—a reminder that even a delicate stone can make a strong style statement with the right setting.

-Lily Collins showcased her unique taste with a morganite center stone engagement ring.
-Morganite, a pink-hued gemstone, offers a romantic alternative to a traditional diamond and has grown in popularity in recent years.
+Lily Collins showcased her unique taste with a blush morganite center stone engagement ring.
+Morganite offers a romantic alternative to a traditional diamond and has grown in popularity in recent years.
+It is proof that you can go all-in on a soft color and still have a ring that photographs beautifully for years.

 Non-traditional diamond engagement rings can showcase a variety of designs and colors.
-Some celebrities who have opted for colorful stones include:
+Some celebrities who have opted for colorful stones include Elizabeth Hurley with a bold square-cut sapphire and Rebecca Romijn with a yellow diamond engagement ring.
+Both show that colored stones can feel expensive and editorial.

-These alternative engagement rings not only make a statement but potentially come with practical benefits as well.
-For example, selecting a non-diamond center stone can sometimes result in a more affordable non traditional engagement ring option without compromising style or quality.
+These alternative engagement rings not only make a statement but can come with practical benefits as well.
+Selecting a non-diamond center stone can sometimes result in a more affordable non-traditional engagement ring option without compromising style or quality.

 Ethical And Conflict-Free Diamonds

 One option for ethically sourced diamonds is Canadian diamonds.
-They are mined under strict environmental procedures and fair working conditions, which makes them a more ethical choice than some traditionally sourced diamonds.
+They are mined under stricter environmental and labor standards and offer traceability that many couples find reassuring.

 Some companies also offer engagement rings made with recycled gold and diamonds, minimizing the need for further mining.
 For example, Catbird produces its jewelry using recycled gold and diamonds and adheres to ethical practices in Brooklyn, New York.